Apple blames rare miss on new iPhone anticipation, economy

 The Silicon Valley giant has a lot riding on its next iPhone, the product that yields more than half its revenue and helps shore up overall margins.

-Apple has seen Samsung Electronics -- now the world's largest seller of smartphones -- and other handset manufacturers using Google Inc's Android software chip away at its market share.
+Apple has seen Samsung Electronics (005930.KS) -- now the world's largest seller of smartphones -- and other handset manufacturers using Google Inc's (GOOG.O) Android software chip away at its market share.

 Fans are expecting Apple to launch a completely redesigned phone that has a bigger screen, rather than just add or change a few features as it did with the current model.